Credentials You Can Earn

 Students who earn the Automotive Technology Diploma are eligible to apply for the Applied Technical Management Degree program.
 The AAS in Applied Technical Management allows a student to complete a diploma in a TCSG program area and to continue to this AAS.
 In addition to the skills and knowledge obtained in the diploma, the student will obtain degree-level general education knowledge and business-related skills and knowledge.
 Graduates of the program receive a Applied Technical Management Associate of Applied Science Degree.

-The Automotive Collision Repair diploma program prepares students careers in the automotive collision repair profession.
+The Automotive Collision Repair diploma program prepares students for careers in the automotive collision repair profession.
 Learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
-The program emphasizes either major autmotove collision repair or automotive refinishing depending on the specialization area a student chooses to complete.
-Program graduates receive an Auto Collision Repair Diploma which qualifies them as major collision repair technicians or refnishing technicians.
+The program emphasizes either major automotive collision repair or automotive refinishing depending on the specialization area a student chooses to complete.
+Program graduates receive an Auto Collision Repair Diploma which qualifies them as major collision repair technicians or refinishing technicians.